investigace/project-empire/README.md

 # Project Empire

-Project Empire is a database project concentrating information about assets and companies of influential Czech oligarchs.
-The business structures of the Central European oligarchs are vast and intransparent, spanning many countries.
-Therefore, a database is developed, which makes the data accessible.
-The project serves the public, journalists, researchers, civil society or any other interested users across Europe.
-It helps to understand how economic, political and media power is being monopolized in Central Europe.
+Project Empire is a set of tools helping with keeping information about assets and companies of inluential people or groups.
+It was originally created for keeping information about business structures of prime minister and owner of vast business empire Andrej Babiš, but is now generalized and can be used for any person or group of interest.

 Project was created by [České centrum pro investigativní žurnalistiku, o.p.s.](https://www.investigace.cz/) and between September 2021 and January 2022 was funded by [Stars4Media innovation programme](https://stars4media.eu/).